abinois/FT_PRINTF/READ_ME.txt

 ----------------------------------------------------------------

-This project's purpose is to remake the printf function of stdlib.
+This project's purpose is to remake the standard printf function of the stdlib.
-Check out the school Subject.pdf file.
+Check out the school's Subject.pdf file for more infos.

 It is litteraly the same, but with bonuses such as :